-SUBJECT: CLASS E LICENCE - PACKAGING

-- c) comply with AGLC Standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal); and - d) are packaged and labelled in safe containers and packages and in compliance with the Controlled Drugs and Substances Act (Canada), the Food and Drugs Act (Canada) and any regulations passed under this legislation as may be amended from time to time. - 3.4.7 (Deleted May 2021) - 3.4.8 (Deleted May 2021) - 3.4.9 The Class E Packaging licensee must indemnify and hold harmless AGLC, its employees and agents from any claims, demands, actions, liability, loss, expense or damage that may arise directly or indirectly out of the production, sale or consumption of goods produced by the Class E Packaging licensee or out of any act or omission of the Class E Packaging licensee, its employees or agents, including without limiting the generality of the foregoing: - a) infringement of copyrights, patents or trademark rights by the Class E Packaging licensee; - b) any defect, flaw, fault or corruption alleged or proven in any goods supplied by the Class E Packaging licensee; - c) any failure by the Class E Packaging licensee to package or label goods as warranted above; - d) non-compliance with the Controlled Drugs and Substances Act (Canada) and regulations; - e) non-compliance with the Food and Drugs Act (Canada) and regulations; - f) non-compliance with the AGLC Quality and Health Standards and Alcohol Tolerances (as mentioned in the Liquor Agency Portal); and - g) non-compliance with AGLC Standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal). - 3.4.10 AGLC retains the right to request a sample for analysis, if required. - 3.4.11 (Deleted May 2021)
+SUBJECT: CLASS E LICENCE - PACKAGING c) comply with AGLC Standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal); and d) are packaged and labelled in safe containers and packages and in compliance with the Controlled Drugs and Substances Act (Canada), the Food and Drugs Act (Canada) and any regulations passed under this legislation as may be amended from time to time.
+3.4.7 (Deleted May 2021) 3.4.8 (Deleted May 2021) 3.4.9 The Class E - Packaging licensee must indemnify and hold harmless AGLC, its employees and agents from any claims, demands, actions, liability, loss, expense or damage that may arise directly or indirectly out of the production, sale or consumption of goods produced by the Class E - Packaging licensee or out of any act or omission of the Class E - Packaging licensee, its employees or agents, including without limiting the generality of the foregoing: a) infringement of copyrights, patents or trademark rights by the Class E - Packaging licensee; any defect, flaw, fault or corruption alleged or proven in ar goods supplied by the Class E - Packaging licensee; c) any failure by the Class E - Packaging licensee to package or la goods as warranted above; d) non-compliance with the Controlled Drugs and Substances (Canada) and regulations; e) non-compliance with the Food and Drugs Act (Canada) and regulations; f) non-compliance with the AGLC Quality and Health Standards and Alcohol Tolerances (as mentioned in the Liquor Agency Portal); and g) g) non-compliance with AGLC Standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal).
+3.4.10 AGLC retains the right to request a sample for analysis, if required.
+3.4.11 (Deleted May 2021) DATE ISSUED: Original signed by May 20, 2021 AUTHORITY: Len Rhodes

-SUBJECT: CLASS E LICENCE - PACKAGING
+SUBJECT: CLASS E LIC ENCE - PACKAG ING

-GL
+GUIDELINES

 3.4.12 (Deleted May 2021)

 3.4.13 (Deleted May 2021)

 3.4.14 (Deleted May 2021)

+- 20.2227 Original signed by

+DATE ISSUI בט: M ay 20, 2021 AUTHORITY: Len Rhodes